Codemon72/Spickzettel/HTML & CSS.md

 ### CSS Fundamentals (and Quirks)
 - Margins will collapse any time they touch.
 That also means that the first child's margin-top will merge with the parent' margin-top.
 (And the last child's margin-bottom with the parent's margin-bottom.)
 **Tip**: Use margins only between siblings or line the parent with a padding, so that margins don't touch.
+Also: give the parent `display: flow-root`.
+This creates a new formatting context and margins only collapse with margins of the same formatting context.
 **Note**: In flexbox and grid touching margins no longer collapse.

 - Block elements always have
   ```css
   block-element {